pbaylis/vse-risk-tool/README.md

 ## Note on `build-data.R`

-By default, this tool produces these figures using BC-specific data in `data/`, which are produced by `build-data.R`. `build-data.R` builds the BC-specific on source data on occupation risk and economic value from outside of the repository.
-Users with access to the BC-specific data can run `build-data.R` by adding their location for the cleaned BC-specific data to the `RAW_POSSIBLE` character vector in `setup.R`.
+`build-data.R` collects the data in `data/input` directory and reformats them into the detailed (`/data/output/<PROV>/detailed.csv`) and aggregated (`/data/output/<PROV>/aggregated.csv`) output datasets.
+It is run before the execution of the Shiny application and only needs to be rerun if the input datasets are changed.

 Most users, however, should consider this repository to be a example of a useful way to visualize the underlying data.
 However, repurposing this code for other regions will require significant additional data work, as it is only currently designed to handle BC-specific data.